 Not sure where to start?
-Our Data Science for Everyone course provides a non-coding overview of data science essentials.
+Our Understanding Data Science course provides a non-coding overview of data science essentials.

 Or keep reading for more detailed information about the technologies taught on DataCamp.